datapartnership/city-growth-patterns-on-traffic-and-urban-mobility/README.md

 <p><center> <img src="images/GOST_Logo_2021.png" width="700"/> </p></center>

 # waze-romania
-### Using Waze data to better understand mobility issues in Romania.
+## Using Waze data to better understand mobility issues in Romania.
 In this repository, we aggregate traffic data from Waze in Cluj from individual points to hexagons (from 36 km^2 to 0.015km^2 in size) for vizualization and analysis of traffic alerts in the city for the years 2019 until 2022.
+We then run various machine learning algorithms to predict daily traffic alerts in distinct regions of Cluj given spatial and temporal variables.

+### Predictive Features
+We incorporate spatial variables on hospital and school locations in the city and bus stop locations.
+Temporal variables included in our models are Covid-19 stringency index, precipitation, day of the week, month, and indicators for a home soccer occuring and whether it is a holiday.

 ## Workflow